TCROWN10/CirclePay-Defi/README.md

-# SageFi - Your AI Financial Navigator for DeFi
+# CirclePay-Defi - Your AI Financial Navigator for DeFi

 ![alt text](image.png)

 ## 🚀 Overview

-SageFi is a revolutionary AI-powered financial platform that makes complex multi-chain finance accessible through natural language interactions.
-By combining ElizaOS AI agents with Chainlink's robust oracle infrastructure, SageFi eliminates the technical barriers that prevent mainstream adoption of decentralized finance.
+CirclePay-Defi is a revolutionary AI-powered financial platform that makes complex multi-chain finance accessible through natural language interactions.
+By combining ElizaOS AI agents with Chainlink's robust oracle infrastructure, CirclePay-Defi eliminates the technical barriers that prevent mainstream adoption of decentralized finance.

-Think of SageFi as your personal financial navigator - an intelligent assistant that understands your goals and executes sophisticated financial strategies across multiple blockchain networks, all through simple conversations.
+Think of CirclePay-Defi as your personal financial navigator - an intelligent assistant that understands your goals and executes sophisticated financial strategies across multiple blockchain networks, all through simple conversations.

 ## 🎯 Problem Statement